datagrok-ai/public/help/visualize/viewers/chord.md

 ![Chord viewer](chord-viewer.png)

-## Create a Chord viewer
+## Creating a Chord viewer

-To create a **Chord** viewer, open the main menu and select the option "Add -> JavaScript Viewers -> Chord"
+To create a **Chord** viewer, navigate to the **Main Menu** and select **Add > Javascript Viewers > Chord**.

 When you add a chord viewer in Datagrok, the platform selects three columns:

 * A categorical "From" column
 * A categorical "To" column
-* A numeric "Chord length" column representing the flow strength between source and target categories
+* A numeric "Chord length" column representing the flow strength between source and target categories.

+Datagrok uses several heuristic rules to select the most appropriate columns.
+Both "From" and "To" columns should contain same categorical values.
+Additionally, Datagrok can utilize column names such as "source," "target," and "value" as hints to identify appropriate columns.

 ## Configuring a Chord viewer

-You can set the source, target and "Chord length" columns and customize a visualization options.
+You can set the "Source," "Target," and "Chord length" columns, and customize visualization options.
-To do that, click the **Gear** icon on top of the viewer and use the **Data** and **Misc** info panels on the **Context Pane** to manage the viewer’s settings.
+To do that, click the **Gear** icon on top of the viewer and use the **Data** and **Misc** info pane on the **Context Panel** to manage the viewer’s settings.

 For example, you can:

-* Change the aggregation type of connections via **Agg type**: just count of connections or sum of the "Chord length" values.
+* Select the aggregation type for connections via **Agg type** control.
+The possible modes are to count the connections or to sum the "Chord length" values.
 * Set the connection color mode by source or by target via **Color by** control.
 * Change the sorting order of the categories via **Sort by** control.
 * Set the direction of categories via **Direction** option.
-* Show or hide categories without connections by switching **Include nulls** checkbox.
+* Show or hide categories without connections by selecting **Include nulls** checkbox.

 ## Interaction with other viewers

-A **Chord** viewer responds to data filters but has limited interaction in rows selection.
+The **chord** viewer responds to data filters but row selection is limited.
-Clicking by connection or category on the viewer selects the corresponding row(s) in the table.
-However, selecting the rows in table or on the other viewers has no effect on the **Chord** viewer representation
+Clicking a connection or category in the viewer selects the corresponding rows in the grid.
+However, selecting rows in the grid or other viewers doesn't impact the representation of the chord viewer.

 ## Viewer controls